Need to talk to us?

 Due to the resident work hour requirements, we follow a night float system in which each intern on the team will take turns working the overnight shift for four to six nights at a time.
 There are weekly didactic lectures and simulation center trainings led by a surgical attending or the surgical senior resident.

 The ICU is a closed unit of 12 beds comprised of surgical, cardiac, and medical patients.
 The surgery service remains the primary team for the surgery patients in the ICU.
 The cardiac and medical patients are covered by the ICU resident team, which is comprised of:

 The ICU is staffed by critical care attending physicians during the day and moonlighter attending-level physicians at night.
-The ICU follows a night float system, and each intern works four to five night shifts over the block.
+The ICU follows a night float system, and each intern works five to seven night shifts over the block.
 Patients present with a variety of syndromes requiring intensive care unit treatment including sepsis, respiratory failure, toxic overdoses, acute myocardial infarction, unstable angina, congestive heart failure, and gastrointestinal bleeding.
 There are daily teaching sessions.
 The ICU is one of the most enjoyed rotations due to the team structure and excellent teaching.

 The Transitional Year Review Committee requires that a minimum of 140 hours be spent in an ambulatory setting.
 During this rotation interns spend their time offsite at an NWH affiliated Urgent Care center.
 Interns have first contact with patients and work alongside one to two attendings, leading to optimal supervision and education.
 Interns will gain proficiency in performing outpatient procedures such as suturing and I&D.

 Each NWH intern spends two blocks on the night medicine team.
 There are two to three night medicine interns each night covering two different “regions” of the hospital for the four medicine teams.
 The night medicine interns cross-cover the service and admit patients to their “region.”
 The night medicine interns work up to six nights in a row.
 Typically, a night medicine intern works 14 nights total out the 28-day block.
 The remaining 14 days/nights of the four-week block are scheduled as vacation and as “backup.”